 There is a natural curiosity regarding a suicide.
 Everyone wants to know the cause and the signs leading up to the event.

-Just a few thoughts on the two suicide situations I have been directly involved with.
-We should realize that as a diverse population, we will never agree on what I will share.
+I have dealt with two suicide events and here are my thoughts on one.
+I realize that as a diverse population, we will never agree on what I will share.
 And, this is okay.

 Moving to St. Louis (1977) we began to attend a new church.
-We became your-place – our place friends with a couple, who had three grown, married kids and over time five grandchildren.
-For more than two decades, Kathleen and my wife, Rebecca became joined at the hip in church women’s ministry programs.
+We became your-place – our-place friends with a couple, who had three grown, married kids and over time five grandchildren.
+For more than two decades, Kathleen and my wife, Rebecca became "joined at the hip" friends in church women’s ministry programs.

 Joe and Kathleen had just returned from a family vacation.
 All their children and grandchildren had gathered for a week at a cabin in Colorado.
 I hung up from a lengthy review of the trip.
 Less than three hours later the phone rings and Kathleen screams, Joe has shot himself.
-I have reflected back on that last conversation endless times . . . not the slightest clue . . . just one of our typical calls.
+I have reflected back on that conversation endless times . . .
+Not the slightest clue, just one of our regular calls.

-It is ever so common for survivors to latch onto a significant issue and attempt to seal and store the issue away.
-This seems to work for some survivors, but it would just not work for me.
-I took a while for this whole suicide issue to sink and to regain some balance.
+It is ever so natural for survivors to latch onto a significant issue and attempt to store the problem away.
+While this approach seems to work for some survivors, it would just not work for me.
+It took a while for this whole suicide issue to sink-in and to regain some emotional balance.

-Was I curious about Joe, yes for sure?
-But never talked to Kathleen about it until after Rebecca’s death.
-Then I learned a lot of stuff, I did not know . . . but nothing that would make the decision to die. . .
-Ok, certainly not one thing.
-I am indebted to Kathleen for all her tutoring.
+I was curious about the situation with Joe, but I never talked to Kathleen about it until after Rebecca’s, my wife's, death.
+I learned a lot of stuff I did not know . . .
+But nothing that would render a single reason to die.
+Suicide is way more complicated than that.
+In the end, I will forever be indebted to Kathleen for all her tutoring.

-Kathleen died (2005) of a heart attack, at home alone.
-The kitchen was cleaned up, she probably sat down in front of the TV for the evening news.
-She is discovered there in her chair the next afternoon, by her daughter and son-in-law.
+Kathleen died at home alone in 2005 of a heart attack.
+The kitchen was cleaned up; she apparently sat down to watch the evening news.
+She was discovered there in her chair the next afternoon, by her daughter and son-in-law.
 Kathleen deserved PEACE after all the trauma she had endured.

 JUST A TIP FROM MY EXPERIENCE

-Those that or outside our circle think of it like the series on TV . . . i.e. CSI.
-Sort of ask a few question and from that determine what “the cause” is.
-After being at it (trying to get a grip on the whole suicide thing) all these years, I have personally come to believe it is a way more complex issue.
+Those that or outside our circle think of a suicide event like a TV show . . . i.e., CSI (an American mystery series.)
+Just ask a few questions and from that determine what “the cause” is.
+Within the hour the mystery is solved.
+After being at it (trying to get a grip on the whole suicide thing) all these years, I have come to believe it is a way more complex issue.

 I existed in the “I will find the cause state - and not give-up short of the goal” for several years.
-The true cause can never be validated, so we are left to accept the fact we can never really know.
+Now I realize the actual cause can never be validated, so we are left to accept the fact - we can never really know.

-It took a lot of years to find PEACE, partially after accepting the fact “I don’t know and - it can never be known."
-For years, even I thought, there was a “the cause” judgment.
+It took a lot of years to find PEACE.
+I had to accept the fact “I can never know."
+For years, I thought, there was “a single cause” for every situation.
 I no longer think that way.

 Again, I would avoid “the cause thinking."
-It is frustrating and leads to anxiety, and anger and resentment and in the end, you are right where you started.
+It is frustrating and leads to anxiety, and anger and resentment, and revenge and in the end, you are right where you started.